MIT-CAVE/cave_app/README.md

 # Cave App
-A Django server to host the an API and act as the Cave back end.
+A Django server to host the API and act as the Cave back end.

 # Getting Started